██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 NGC 2359, named for its distinctive winged bubble structure, is a Wolf-Rayet bubble nebula approximately 12,000 light-years away in Canis Major.
 Unlike most emission nebulae powered by clusters of hot stars, this one is driven almost entirely by a single extraordinary object: Wolf-Rayet star HD 56925 — one of the rarest stellar types in the galaxy.
 Wolf-Rayet stars have blown away their outer hydrogen envelopes entirely, exposing the hot helium-burning cores beneath.

 HD 56925 is nearing the end of its brief violent life — Wolf-Rayet stars are destined to explode as Type Ib or Ic supernovae, leaving behind either a neutron star or a black hole.
-The nebula we see today is, in the most literal sense, a dying star's last exhalation, captured in photons from Western Australia.
-My HSO image preserves both the delicate shell structure and the faint surrounding emission with exceptional clarity.
+The nebula we see today is, in the most literal sense, a dying star's last exhalation.

 Dark Tower of Scorpius